uber/Cadence-Docs/src/docs/04-java-client/18-workflow-replay-shadowing.md

 #### Shadow Exit Condition

 - ExpirationInterval: Shadowing will exit when the specified interval has passed.
 - ShadowCount: Shadowing will exit after this number of workflow has been replayed.
-Note: replay maybe skipped due to errors like can't fetch history, history too short, etc. Skipped workflows won't be taken account into ShadowCount.
+Note: replay maybe skipped due to errors like can't fetch history, history too short, etc. Skipped workflows won't be taken into account for ShadowCount.

 #### Shadow Mode